 The Machinery of Government (Miscellaneous Amendments) Act 2006 s.
 151(5) provides that a reference to the Commissioner for Fair Trading is to have effect as if it had been amended to be a reference to the Commissioner as defined by the Consumer Affairs Act 1971.

-3 On the date as at which this compilation was prepared, the Commerce Regulations Amendment (Fees and Charges) Regulations 2019 Pt.
-8 had not come into operation.
-It reads as follows:

-Part 8 — Debt Collectors Licensing Regulations 1964 amended

-15. Regulations amended

-This Part amends the Debt Collectors Licensing Regulations 1964.

-16. Regulation 4 amended

-In regulation 4 in the Table:

-(a) in item 2 delete “$343.50” and insert:

-$361.00

-(b) in item 3 delete “$28.00” and insert:

-$29.50

-(c) in item 4 delete “$11.25” and insert:

-$11.80